pluralsight/guides/draft/microsoft-net/creating-file-packages-in-c/article.md

 2. Use your favorite compression utility to extract the file into a folder.
 3. Open the folder

-Here is an example.

-We perform steps 1 and 2.
+We perform steps 1 and 2:

 ![description](https://raw.githubusercontent.com/pluralsight/guides/master/images/66b37529-f446-46b4-95e4-0ba076cd9830.png)

-Then we open the folder.
+Then we open the folder:

 ![description](https://raw.githubusercontent.com/pluralsight/guides/master/images/6d362a45-c483-4008-a7f1-cc87c0b1e544.png)

 As you can see here, a Word file contains files and directories and it is actually acts as a wrapper of the files actually read and written by Office.

+Now we know what are file packages, we can start writing the code for our packaging utility.

 ## Packaging Utility